qvdm/PasswordThing/docs/hardware_and_software.md

 This documentation was generated with mkdocs.
 There is a yaml file in the root of the repository.

-# Coding Style
+# Coding Style and future development
-Hey, I learned C++ shortly after it was invented, in the 90s, and I am sure that is reflected in my coding style.
-I am aware of recent developments in the language, which could make this code much more compact and efficient, but this is a hobby project and I have a day job.
-Feel free to submit improvements.
+The code started off as a FreeRTOS project, written in C, which is reflected in the lack of C++ feature usage, and some naming conventions.
+FreeRTOS was eventually dumped to free up flash space for features, and because the application is not time critical at all.

+The remnants of the RTOS origin of the code can be seen in the main 'Task' for each major function, that is now simply periodically called in the main loop.
+Works fine as it is, but there is potentially room for optimization there.